mamuliady/meteor-electrify/README.md

 ### Config (`electrify.json`)

-For now there are only two option here:
+For now there are only two options here:

 1. `preserve_db` - Set it to true to preserve database between installs.
 It works by saving the mongo data dir inside user's data folder, instead of being self contained within